North Carolina Council of State: History

-A new constitution was adopted in 1868, and provided that the Council of State should comprise of six popularly-elected executive officials serving ex officio: the secretary of state, state auditor, state treasurer, superintendent of public works, and superintendent of public instruction.
+A new constitution was adopted in 1868, and provided that the Council of State should consist of six popularly-elected executive officials serving ex officio: the secretary of state, state auditor, state treasurer, superintendent of public works, and superintendent of public instruction.
 Under the constitution, the governor called and presided over the council's meetings and the attorney general served as its legal advisor, but neither were formally members of it.
 The office of superintendent of public works was abolished via constitutional amendment in 1873.
-The popularly-elected offices of the commissioner of agriculture, commissioner of labor, commissioner of insurance were elevated to constitutional status in 1944 and added to the council.
+The popularly-elected offices of the commissioner of agriculture, commissioner of labor, and commissioner of insurance were elevated to constitutional status in 1944 and added to the council.
 Constitutional revisions which took effect in 1971 made the governor, lieutenant governor, and attorney general all ex officio members of the council.
 The revisions also eliminated the responsibility of the council to "advise the Governor in the execution of his office".
 In 1987, Governor James G. Martin sued the other members of the Council of State during a dispute over securing a leasing agreement for government office space.
 The North Carolina Supreme Court ruled that the Council of State could block decisions of the governor, but it could not take positive action on its own accord.

 Most Council of State members have historically been white men.
 Ralph Campbell Jr., who assumed the office of state auditor in 1993, was the first black person to serve on the Council of State.
 Janice H. Faulkner was the first woman to serve on the council, having been appointed secretary of state to fill a vacancy in 1996.
-Elaine Marshall, who assumed the secretariat of state in 1997, was the first woman elected to a Council of State office.
+Elaine Marshall, who became Secretary of State in January 1997, was the first woman elected to a Council of State office.
+Jessica Holmes was the first black woman to serve on the council, having been appointed state auditor to fill a vacancy in 2023.